 Beyond keeping records, there is a positive duty on sponsor licence holders to report to the Home Office using the SMS Portal within 10 working days if any of the following events have occurred:

-- A sponsored employee is absent from work for 10 of more days, without permission; or
+- A sponsored employee is absent from work for 10 of more days, without permission.
+Sponsors must ensure all sponsored employee absences are authorised, including sickness, annual leave, study leave and overseas travel.

 - There are significant changes in a sponsored contract of employment.